JuanSierra/scrapenstat/README.md

 # Scrap 'n' Stats (WiH HN)
 This project allows to do web scraping for job related posts published in HackerNews.
-It gets the content from the url's configured and procces it to make a statistics graphic based on it.
+It gets the content from the url's configured and procces it to make a bars graphic based on it.

 # Installation
 ```sh